HomeTentsTents by SizeThe 10 Best 8 Person Tents for Family Camping – 2026

 Pros:

-• Sealed seams and a bathtub floor will prevent rain from getting inside your tent
+• Sealed seams and bathtub floor keep rain from entering at the base

-• Mesh windows keep the bugs out and provide good ventilation
+• Mesh windows provide good ventilation while keeping insects out

 Cons:

-Best for: campers who want a tent with a screen room to relax in.
+Best for: campers who want a screen porch for relaxing outside without the bugs.

 Check Price On Amazon